meeshkan/hmt/docs/MOCK.md

 ## Callbacks

-To customize responses a directory containing callbacks can be provided in the `callback-path` argument (default: `./callbacks`).
+To customize responses a directory containing callbacks can be provided in the `callback-dir` argument.

 This directory can contain multiple Python scripts containing callbacks.
 A callback is a function decorated as `meeshkan_server.server.callbacks.callback`, each being mapped to an endpoint by a HTTP method, host and path.